Last Man Standing (1996 film): Plot

-Smith is apprehended by Sheriff Galt, who brings him to meet with Captain Tom Pickett (Ken Jenkins) of the Texas Rangers.
-Pickett has been ordered to investigate the dead Border Patrol officer's death and warns Smith that the State of Texas will not tolerate Doyle and Strozzi's war any longer.
-He intends to bring a company of Rangers in ten days to wipe out both sides if one isn't destroyed within the week.
-As Smith leaves, Pickett warns him that if he finds him there after ten days, he'll kill him as well.
+Smith is apprehended by Sheriff Galt, who brings him to meet with Captain Tom Pickett of the Texas Rangers.
+Pickett has been ordered to investigate the officer's death and says that the State of Texas will not tolerate Doyle and Strozzi's war any longer.
+He intends to bring Rangers in ten days to wipe out both sides if one is not destroyed within the week.
+If Pickett finds Smith there after ten days, he will kill him as well.

-Lucy comes to Smith and reveals that Strozzi had her ear cut off for sleeping with him.
-Smith gives her some money and gets her a ride out of town.
+Lucy reveals to Smith that Strozzi had her ear cut off for sleeping with him.
+Smith gives her money and gets her a ride out of town.
 The next day, Smith relays a false rumor that Strozzi is preparing to bring in more men.
-Playing on Doyle's obsession with Felina, he convinces Doyle that Strozzi will try to kidnap her again to learn where Felina is being kept.
+Playing on Doyle's obsession with Felina, Smith convinces Doyle that Strozzi will try to kidnap her again to learn where Lucy is being kept.
 Smith kills the men guarding Felina and gives her one of Doyle's cars to escape.
-The next day, Smith is waiting at the safehouse when Doyle arrives, and claims that he arrived too late to keep Strozzi from kidnapping Felina.
-Doyle's new enforcer, Jack McCool (R. D. Call), believes Smith's story but Hickey does not.
-Doyle goes berserk and declares that he will wipe out Strozzi's gang later that day.
+The next day, Smith is waiting at the safehouse when Doyle arrives, and claims that Strozzi managed to kidnap Felina again.
+Doyle's new enforcer, Jack McCool, believes Smith's story but Hickey does not.
+Furious, Doyle vows to wipe out Strozzi's gang later that day.

 Smith's plan goes awry when Hickey ambushes him, having received word that Felina was spotted heading towards Mexico.
 Doyle imprisons Smith and has him tortured, demanding to know where Felina is.
-Despite the heavy torture inflicted on him, Smith refuses to talk.
-Later that night, he overpowers his guards and escapes with Monday and Sheriff Galt.
-As they are driving out of town, they see Hickey and his men slaughtering Strozzi's gang at a roadhouse.
-Strozzi and Carmonte try to surrender but are gunned down without mercy.
+Smith, however, refuses to talk.
+Later that night, he overpowers his guards and escapes with Galt and the hotel's owner, Joe Monday.
+While driving out of town, they see Hickey and his men slaughtering Strozzi's gang at a roadhouse.
+Strozzi and Carmonte try to surrender but are gunned down.

-Smith takes refuge at a remote church where Felina went to pray.
-Two days later, Sheriff Galt arrives and informs Smith that Monday was caught smuggling food and water to the church and that Doyle will probably torture him to death.
-He then hands Smith his pistols, saying that's all the help he's willing to offer.
+Smith takes refuge at a remote church.
+Two days later, Galt arrives and informs Smith that Monday was caught smuggling food and water to the church and that Doyle will probably torture him to death.
+He then hands Smith his pistols, saying that that is all the help he is willing to offer.
 Smith returns to town, kills McCool and the rest of Doyle's men, and rescues Monday.
 Doyle and Hickey are absent, having gone down to Mexico in a desperate search for Felina.
-Smith lures Doyle to his location and lets Monday take revenge by shooting the gangster with his revolver.
+Smith lures Doyle to his location and lets Monday take revenge by killing the gangster.
 Hickey pretends to surrender and tries to kill Smith, who outdraws and shoots him dead.

-In the aftermath, Smith gets into his newly repaired Ford and drives on to Mexico, his original destination.
+Smith later gets into his newly repaired Ford and drives on to Mexico, his original destination.